tonyYSaliba/Address-Book/README.md

 ## Introduction

-This is a web applciation for an address book.
+This is an Address Book Web Application.

-features:
+Features:
 - Add Contacts
 - Edit Contacts
 - Delete Contacts
 - View All Contacts

 ## Installation Instructions

 to clone the repository and install all required modules
 ```
 >> git clone https://github.com/tonyYSaliba/Address-Book.git